-The Executive Head Teacher has a statutory authority to search and confiscate items from students that are prohibited, with or without consent (Dfe Searching, screening & confiscation 2014).
+The Executive Headteacher has a statutory authority to search and confiscate items from students that are prohibited, with or without consent (Dfe Searching, screening & confiscation 2014).
 The Executive Head Teacher can additionally disseminate their authority to designated staff that may operate on their behalf.
-Screening and searches can take place for any prohibited items banned within TRS or their sites, this includes but is not limited to;
+Screening and searches routinely take place each morning before a pupil enters the school site, pupils remove coats, bags and phones from their possession for the day and are also wanded to ensure any prohibited items banned within TRS are detected to ensure the safety of all pupils and staff;

+- Any item TRS may reasonably suspect may be used to inflict injury to an individual (self-harm)

+- Mobile phones

+- Coats

+- Bags and contents

-- Cigarettes
+- Cigarettes/vaping equipment

 - Tobacco and cigarette papers

 - Lighters

 - Drugs paraphernalia

 - Illegal drugs

 - Alcohol including empty bottles

 - Knives or items for the purpose of a weapon as deemed so by staff

 - Stolen items

-- Mobile Phones

 - Fireworks

-- · Pornographic Material
+- Pornographic Material

 - Any item TRS may reasonably suspect has been or is likely to be used to commit an offence or a breach of a school Policy

-- · Any item TRS may reasonably suspect may cause injury to any persons including other staff
+- Any item TRS may reasonably suspect may cause injury to any persons including other staff

-- Any item TRS may reasonably suspect may cause or damage property within TRS including property belonging to staff and student
+Any item TRS may reasonably suspect may cause or damage property within TRS including property belonging to staff and student